 If possible, avoid taping the ears.
 German Shepherds won’t like it and they don’t need to have their ears taped for good health.

 What Else Can I Do to Make German Shepherd Ears Stand Up?

-If your GSD does not have the right genetics for pointy ears, then there is nothing you can do.
-However, if he has shown signs that his ears are going to perk up, then there are a few things you can do to protect them from damage.
+If your dog does not have the right genetics for pointy ears, then there is nothing you can do.
+However, if they have shown signs that their ears are going to perk up, then there are a few things you can do to protect them from damage.

 - It is also important to talk to children and other family members about handling the puppy in a gentle manner.

 - If you see dirt inside their ears, clean them very carefully with a wet cotton ball.
 Never stick anything down the ear canal!
 If you notice a lot of hair growth or wax, take them to the vet for a professional cleaning.

 - Play with your dog and do a lot of fun activities.
 A happy and fit dog has fewer health issues and will be very attentive.
 You'll probably see those ears perking up in no time.
 Love your dog the way he is, up or down it doesn't really matter in the end.